 Students must take full responsibility about their engagement in terms of attendance, readings, preparatory activities, and submission of assignments.
 The unit is based on key concepts which the students will need to understand, from their definitions to their critical reviews and application in practice.

-It is essential that students actively participate in all seminars, exercises, and project activities.
+It is essential that students actively participate in all face-to-face activities and cto come to class having completed the weekly readings.
 Such participation is required by students in order to meet the Australian occupational therapy competency standards (2018).
-Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars and workshops is expected.
+Therefore, except in the case of extenuating circumstances, 100% attendance at the lectures and workshops is expected.
 It is also expected that if students are unable to meet these participation requirements, they inform the Unit Convener as soon as practical by email.

 Please note: In the course of studying occupational therapy, students may be exposed to clinical scenarios, stories of lived experience, and in this particular unit, communities in situations of extreme vulnerability that may be stressful or compelling.
 At UC, a free Counselling Service is available for all students.
 All sessions are confidential.
 The UC Counselling Service is located in the UC Health and Counselling Centre on Level B in Building 1.
 For more information please go to http://www.canberra.edu.au/on-campus/health-and-childcare-services/medical-counselling/counselling